 “In his life, if man wishes to be cleansed and achieve changes in his disposition, if he wishes to live out a life of meaning and fulfill his duty as a creature, then he must accept God’s chastisement and judgment, and must not allow God’s discipline and God’s smiting to depart from him, in order that he may free himself from the manipulation and influence of Satan, and live in the light of God.
 Know that God’s chastisement and judgment is the light, and the light of man’s salvation, and that there is no better blessing, grace or protection for man” (“God’s Chastisement and Judgment Is the Light of Man’s Salvation” in Follow the Lamb and Sing New Songs).
 Singing this hymn of God’s words is deeply moving for me.
 I used to live by poisons of Satan like “Distinguishing oneself and bringing honor to his ancestors,” and “Man struggles upwards; water flows downwards.”
 I constantly sought fame and status, both duped and damaged by Satan, fretting over gains and losses to make a name for myself.
 It was a painful way to live.
 It wasn’t until I experienced the judgment, chastisement, and disciplining of God’s words that I came to understand a bit about my corrupt nature and gained some clarity on the essence and consequences of seeking fame and status.
 I finally started to awaken and feel remorse.
 I no longer wanted to live that way, but just to pursue the truth and do my duty well to satisfy God.

 A few days later, some brothers and sisters came to see me and fellowshiped with me on God’s will.
 They also read a passage of His words that specifically addressed my state: “If they see someone better than they are, they suppress them, start a rumor about them, or employ some unscrupulous means so that other people don’t look highly upon them, and that no one is any better than anyone else, then this is the corrupt disposition of arrogance and self-rightness, as well as crookedness, deceitfulness and insidiousness, and these people stop at nothing to achieve their aims.
 They live like this and yet still think they’re great and that they’re good people.
 However, do they have God-fearing hearts?
 First of all, to speak from the perspective of the natures of these matters, are not people who act this way simply doing as they please?
 Do they consider the interests of God’s family?
 They think only of their own feelings and they want only to achieve their own aims, regardless of the loss suffered by the work of God’s family.
 Not only are people like this arrogant and self-right, they are also selfish and contemptible; they are utterly inconsiderate of God’s intention, and people like this, without a shadow of a doubt, do not possess God-fearing hearts.
 This is why they do whatever they want and act wantonly, without any sense of blame, without any trepidation, without any apprehension or worry, and without considering the consequences.
+This is what they often do, and how they have always behaved.
+What are the consequences such people face?
+They will be in trouble, right?
+To put it lightly, such people are far too jealous and have too strong a desire for personal fame and status; they are too deceitful and treacherous.
+To put it more harshly, the essential problem is that such people’s hearts are not even the slightest bit God-fearing.
 They do not fear God, they believe themselves to be of utmost importance, and they regard every aspect of themselves as being higher than God and higher than the truth.
 In their hearts, God is the least worthy of mention and the most insignificant, and God does not have any status in their hearts at all.
 Have those who have no place for God in their hearts, and who do not revere God, attained entry into the truth?
 (No.) So, when they typically go around merrily keeping themselves busy and exerting quite a lot of energy, what are they doing?
 Such people even claim to have abandoned everything to expend for God and suffered a great deal, but actually, the motive, principle, and objective of all their actions are to benefit themselves; they are only trying to protect all of their own interests.
 Would you or would you not say that this sort of person is terrible?
-What sort of person, would you say, is one who does not revere God?
-Is he or she arrogant?
-Is such a person Satan?
+What sort of person is one who does not revere God?
+Are they not arrogant?
+Are they not Satan?
 What kinds of things do not revere God?
-Apart from the animals, all those that do not revere God include demons, Satan, the archangel, and those who contend with God” (“The Five Conditions People Have Before They Enter the Right Track of Believing in God” in Records of Christ’s Talks).
+Leaving aside the animals, all those that do not revere God include demons, Satan, the archangel, and those who contend with God” (“The Five States Necessary to Be on the Right Track in One’s Faith” in Records of Christ’s Talks).
 God’s harsh words really cut me to the quick.
 I saw I’d been so arrogant, selfish, and cunning, totally lacking reverence for God.
 When collaboration was needed in the church work, I knew full well that I was relatively well-suited for it, but to maintain my own name and status, I thought nothing of playing games, which compromised the work of God’s house.
 When I saw issues with brothers’ and sisters’ work that hindered our progress, I didn’t work with them to resolve the problems; instead, I thought they were dragging me down and impacting my chance to stand out, so I took advantage of my position to scold them, and they all felt constrained and lived in state of suffering.
 I wouldn’t accept their suggestions, either.
 I went into a sulk, lost my temper, and used my duty to vent, without any consideration whatsoever for how the church’s work might be impacted.
 Actually, I didn’t have any real talent; all I had was a little interest in music and some enthusiasm—yet God had been gracious enough to give me this opportunity so I could make progress professionally and in my pursuit of the truth.
 Instead of cherishing it, however, I just bull-headedly strove for status and prestige.
 I pursued my own interests while waving the flag of doing my duty, exploiting my brothers and sisters as tools to help me get ahead.
 I was totally lacking in humanity.
 In all my actions, I was doing evil and offending God’s disposition.
 It was disgusting and odious for God!
 Realizing that frightened me and I felt a lot of self-reproach.
 I prayed to God through my tears: “Oh God, I’ve been so wrong!
 I don’t want to keep being rebellious and competing with You, and I don’t want to keep fighting for personal gain.
 I’m ready to repent.”

 Later, when the church was choosing a leader, my desire for name and status reared its head once more during voting, and an internal battle ensued: “Should I vote for Brother Li, or for myself?
 As for me, I’m really not as good at resolving issues through fellowship on the truth.
 As for him, then on the off chance that he wins, how would others see me? …” I realized I was seeking fame and status again, and felt that kind of thinking was really ugly.
 I prayed to God, forsaking and cursing those thoughts.
-Later, another passage of God’s words came to mind: “If your heart is filled with thoughts of how to attain a higher position, or what to do in front of others to get them to admire you, then you are on the wrong path.
+Later, another passage of God’s words came to mind: “If your mind is filled with thoughts of how to attain a higher position, or what to do in front of others to get them to admire you, then you are on the wrong path.
 It means you are doing things for Satan; you are rendering service.
-If your heart is filled with thoughts of how to change so that you gain more and more of the likeness of a human, are in accord with God’s intentions, can submit to Him, are capable of revering Him, show restraint in everything you do, and can completely accept His scrutiny, then your states will get better and better.
+If your mind is filled with thoughts of how to change so that you will be more and more like a human, be in line with God’s intentions, be capable of submitting to Him and revering Him, and show restraint and accept His scrutiny in everything you do, then your condition will get better and better.
 This is what it means to be one who lives before God.
 As such, there are two paths: One merely emphasizes behavior, fulfilling one’s own ambitions, desires, intents, and plans; this is living before Satan and living under its domain.
-The other path emphasizes how to satisfy God’s will, enter the reality of the truth, submit to God, have no misunderstandings or disobedience toward Him, all in order to attain reverence for God and perform one’s duty well.
-This is what it means to live before God” (“Only If One Practices the Truth Can They Possess Normal Humanity” in Records of Christ’s Talks).
+The other path emphasizes how to satisfy God’s will, enter truth reality, submit to God, and have no misconceptions or disobedience toward Him, so that one reveres God and performs one’s duty well.
+This is what it means to live before God” (“Only by Practicing the Truth Can One Possess Normal Humanity” in Records of Christ’s Talks).
 Mulling over God’s words, I understood that what He looks at are people’s motives and perspectives in their actions—these are really important.
 If my impetus is reputation and status, and the desire to get others to think highly of me, then that will be a path against God and will never lead me to the truth, or to being perfected by God.
 I became willing to correct my motives, and whether I was elected church leader or not, I was ready to submit to God’s arrangements and perform my duty well.
 Later on, when it came time to vote, I weighed up the principles and voted for Brother Li.
 Ultimately, he was chosen to serve as a church leader.
 I was fine with it.
 Even though I hadn’t won, I had no regrets, because I had finally put the truth into practice, thereby casting off the shackles of name and status.
 I also felt an inner peace and stability from practicing the truth and satisfying God, and experienced that God’s judgment and chastisement truly are salvation for me.